hodgman/ois_protocol/README.md

 | END      | 0x4  | 0x5                                                          | Byte 1: 'N' (0x4E)<br />Byte 2: 'D' (0x44)<br />Byte 3: '\n' (0x0A) |
 | SYN      | 0x3  | 0x5                                                          | Byte 1: 'Y' (0x59)<br />Byte 2: 'N' (0x4E)<br />Byte 3: '=' (0x3D) |

-## Host to Device (Server) messages
+### Host to Device (Server) messages

 Device to host messages take up 1 or more bytes, with a message type identifier in the lowest 3 bits of the first byte.
-The high 5 bits of some message types is used to store additional message data.
+The high 5 bits of some message types are used to store additional message data.
 The size of a message in bytes can be determined from the type parameter alone.

 ```c
 | Byte 0        || Byte 1+       ||